Bernard Tomic: World Tennis Challenge (3–0)

 In 2010, Tomic won the World Tennis Challenge for the Australasia team.
 Tomic won all three singles matches, defeating Gilles Simon, Radek Štěpánek and Robby Ginepri.

 Fast 4 Tennis Showdown (1–0)

 On 9 January 2017, Bernard Tomic defeated Dominic Thiem 3–4, 4–2, 4–3, 3–4, 5–3 to win the event.
 Before this match, Nick Kyrgios defeated Rafael Nadal 4–3, 2–4, 4–3 4–3.
 With Australia leading 2–0, the doubles were not played.

 Coaching

 Tomic was first coached by Gold Coast tennis instructor Neil Guiney at age 7.
 As a child Tomic was officially coached by his father, John, at Queens Park Tennis Centre on the Gold Coast.
 Despite his father never having played tennis, he continues to coach Tomic.
 In November 2012 it was revealed that Tomic had approached Australian tennis legend Pat Cash to coach him on a full-time basis.
 Cash declined the offer.
 As of 2016, Tomic was training out of Koza World of sports tennis academy with Australian coach Gavin Hopper.
+According to his ATP profile page, he is currently coached by his sister, Sara Tomic.